davehakkens/fashion-academy/docs/basics/sewing.md

 <img src="../assets/basics/sewing_09.png"/>

 ### Overcast Stitch:
 With these stitches, you can finish the edges of a garment and secure it from unravelling.
-It can also be used as a visible aesthetic Stitch repair or to make a garment smaller.
+It can also be used as a visible aesthetic stitch repair or to make a garment smaller.
 This is a good stitch for small knitted fabrics like t-shirts or to reattach Velcro or a pocket that has a loose corner.
 1. Start with a double loop stitch 0.5 cm away from the rip or the edge.
 2. Bring the needle through the other side of the rip.
 So the yarn goes over the edge.
 With each stitch, the needle should always come through in the same direction.
 Push the needle a little bit further from your former stitch.
 As you add stitches, the thread should be wrapping around the edge of the material.
 Keep the same distance between the stitches for a neat look.